Astro-Otter-Space/kurtography/README.md

   - Create a reference point (for polygons an lines, the reference point is the centroid) for the subscribe room
   - Edit subscribe zone by changing radius
   - Subscribe room : zone from geolocation with 5km radius
-  - Search items
-  - Search only in subscribe area
+  - Search items in subscribe area
   - Get default location if user blocking naviogator geolocation
   - Graphic refactoring with Material Design Lite
   - Reset map to geolocation position